 The Company considers all aspects of the modification to loan terms to determine whether or not a concession has been granted to the borrower.
-Key factors considered by the Company include the borrower's ability to access funds at a market rate for debt with similar risk characteristics, the significance of the modification relative to unpaid principal balance or collateral value of the debt, and the significance of a delay in the timing of payments relative to the original contractual terms of the loan.
+Kev factors considered by the Company include the borrower's ability to access funds at a market rate for debt with similar risk characteristics, the significance of the modification relative to unpaid principal balance or collateral value of the debt, and the significance of a delay in the timing of payments relative to the original contractual terms of the loan.
 The most common concessions granted by the Company generally include one or more modifications to the terms of the debt, such as (i) a reduction in the interest rate for the remaining life of the debt, (ii) an extension of the maturity date at an interest rate lower than the current market rate for new debt with similar risk, (iii) a temporary period of interest-only payments, and (iv) a reduction in the contractual payment amount for either a short period or remaining term of the loan.

-As of December 31, 2021, and 2020, the Company had \$1,072 and \$1,275, respectively, in loans considered restructured that are not on nonaccrual status.
-Of the nonaccrual loans at December 31, 2021 and 2020, \$940 and \$479, respectively, met the criteria for a TDR.
+As of December 31, 2022, the Company had \$1,292 in loans considered restructured that are not on nonaccrual status.
+Of the nonaccrual loans at December 31, 2022, \$832 met the criteria for a TDR.
 A loan is placed back on accrual status when both principal and interest are current, and it is probable that the Company will be able to collect all amounts due (both principal and interest) according to the terms of the loan agreement.

 Recorded investment prior to modification reflects the Company's recorded investment immediately before the modification.
 Recorded investment after modification represents the Company's recorded investment at the end of the year.
-The following table summarizes the loans that were modified as a TDR during the years ended December 31, 2021 and 2020.
+The following table summarizes the loans that were modified as a TDR during the year ended December 31, 2022.